rhboot/shim-review/docs/submitting.md

 security-critical and reviewers will need to understand your changes and verify that they do not cause security regressions.

-Similarly, shim is normally used to load GRUB as the system bootloader. if you're doing something different, this will need deeper review.
+Similarly, shim is normally used to load GRUB or systemd-boot as the system bootloader. if you're doing something different, this will need deeper review.
 Please make it as easy as possible for reviewers to understand what you're doing (and why!) if you want them to accept your shim for signing.

 ### 3.5 Sources and patches for other components

-Reviewers will expect to be able to inspect your GRUB sources to validate the state of Secure Boot patches in particular, and will normally also ask about patches to other system components like Linux and fwupd.
+Reviewers will expect to be able to inspect your GRUB or systemd-boot sources to validate the state of Secure Boot patches in particular, and will normally also ask about patches to other system components like Linux and fwupd.
 We need to consider the security of the entire boot chain here - shim is just the first step.